TDacik/broom/example.md

 # Example

 This section is true for Broom v0.0.1.
-Here is a simple [tests/easy-01b-err.c](C program) with an error to illustrate how Broom works.
+Here is a simple [C program](tests/easy-01b-err.c) with an error to illustrate how Broom works.

 ```c
 #include <stdlib.h>